 Introduction

 Gambas Shell(gsh) is a general purpose command line interpreter that executes commands entered from the standard input or from a file much like bash or sh.
 It can be used for interactive terminal sessions or job control.
-The major difference is in the use of the complete Gambas3 Basic syntax with a few exceptions that were required to try and add some Posix compliance.
+The major difference is in the use of the complete Gambas3 Basic syntax with a few exceptions that were required to try to add some Posix compliance.
 One of the important features is the ability to share and synchronize data between running processes and to store the state and environment between invocations. gsh simplifies shell script development with the simple yet powerful and consistent syntax provided by the Gambas3 language.

 Gsh is not a Posix compliant shell.
 Of course it can be used to run Posix compliant scripts through the command line.
 But natively gsh uses Gambs3 syntax and constructs.